-The Agita programme, therefore, is a practical and successful approach to tackling the obesity epidemic by using partnerships of private and governmental and non-governmental organisations (NGOs) (including civil societies, universities, etc.) in public-private partnerships.
-The programme extends across all the states in Brazil and was responsible for the creation of the PA Network of the Americas ('PANA' - also known as 'RAFA' in Spanish-speaking countries) that widely promotes PA.
-The initiative has also spread to many other countries and provides a simple and clear message to promote PA and provide facilities to enable it.
-The activities promoted are multilevel with little or no cost to the individual and the programmes are inclusive, attempting to capture as many in the population as possible from many different cultures.
-Changing exercise habits across entire populations is an enormous challenge but survey data suggest that the Agita programmes are achieving this goal.
+The Agita program, therefore, is a practical and successful approach to tackling the obesity epidemic by using partnerships of private and governmental and non-governmental organizations (NGOs) (including civil societies, universities, etc.) in public-private partnerships.
+The program extends across all the states in Brazil and was responsible for the creation of the PA Network of the Americas ('PANA'-also known as 'RAFA' in Spanish-speaking countries) that widely promotes PA.
+The initiative has